-I’m back at the command line – in the terminal with Claude Code.
+I recently started working with Claude Code.
 And suddenly, “Agentic AI” isn’t just a buzzword anymore.
 It feels tangible.

-I installed Claude Code recently, and for me, it’s one of those moments that feels as transformative as when ChatGPT first launched.
+It’s one of those moments that feels as transformative as when ChatGPT first launched.

 What I’ve Been Using It For#